Emergency Staffing Scheme

 Placements beyond 10 weeks

 Placements beyond 10 school weeks or extensions to existing placements beyond 10 school weeks must have prior approval from the Ministry and NZSTA.
-They'll only be considered in exceptional circumstances.
+They will only be considered in exceptional circumstances.
+If an extension is approved, accommodation costs will be paid over the term break if required, but the daily meals and incidentals allowance will not be paid during the break.

 How to access the scheme

-Contact the NZSTA's head office in Wellington for the name of your nearest ESS regional coordinator.
+Contact the NZSTA's head office in Wellington for the name of the ESS national coordinator.

 New Zealand School Trustees Association